Eunki as a Researcher

 Eunki Joung.
 I am a prospective PhD student in HCI, Care, and Ethnography.

-I studied with Prof. Uichin Lee at the Interactive Computing Lab, KAIST, where I recieved a Master’s degree in School of Computing.
+I was advised by Prof. Uichin Lee at the Interactive Computing Lab, KAIST, where I recieved M.S. and B.S. in Computing.

 As a researcher, I am interested in the following broad questions: